Updated: May 20

 The path to becoming a teacher is one of many twists and turns, with enthusiasm-charged highs accompanying stressful lows.
 The opportunity to teach a topic you adore to the next generation could sound to some like a dream come true, but to others the nerve-wracking prospect of navigating a post-academia job market can match or even supersede the joys of teaching.
 It’s tough to apply oneself in this way, but it can be rewarding nonetheless.
 Sharing one’s knowledge of the ancient world can give you just as much intellectual stimulation as you are offering your students – it really is a two-way relationship.

 Teaching may not be for everyone, and there are certainly daunting hurdles ahead, but everyone’s path is unique.
-Here to discuss her own journey through teaching is Dr Cora Beth Knowles, an Associate Lecturer of the Open University and Senior Fellow of the Higher Education Academy.
+Here to discuss her own journey through teaching is Dr Cora Beth Fraser, an Associate Lecturer of the Open University and Senior Fellow of the Higher Education Academy.

 When did you first become interested in Classics?